dianatat12/MCV-C5-G4/week6/README.md

-# C5-Project-Week 5 Diffusion Models
+# C5-Project-Week 6 Multimodal Human Analysis

 We are group 4, composed of:
 - Aleix Pujol - aleixpujolcv@gmail.com